jmrichardson/tuneta/README.md

   </a>
 </p>

-The following chart shows of the top 10 strongest correlated indicators, 5 are chosen from which are least correlated with each other (10 and 5 are user defined).
+The following chart shows of the top 10 strongest correlated indicators, 5 are chosen  which are the least correlated with each other (10 and 5 are user defined).

 <p align="center">
   <a href="https://github.com/jmrichardson/tuneta">
     <img src="images/step2.jpg" alt="tuneTA" width="600">
   </a>
 </p>

-### Install

 ### Install